 The video cover notes are reproduced HERE (will open in a new window; Adobe Acrobat reader will be required).

-At the time of writing, there are no plans to release this iconic title on disc.
-However, the Walmsley Society has obtained the last few brand new copies, which are available from the online shop.
+At the time of writing, there are no plans to release this iconic title on DVD, although the Walmsley Society will continue lobbying for this.

 Arthur Benjamin's main title music from Turn of the Tide is here: